FriendsOfSymfony/FOSHttpCache/doc/cache-invalidator.rst

 .. include:: includes/custom-headers.rst

-Please note that purge will invalidate all variants, so you do not have to send any headers that you vary on, such as ``Accept``.
+Please note that purge will invalidate all variants, so you do not need to send any headers that you vary on, such as ``Accept``.

 .. _cache refresh: